-In the red corner, we have the current undefeated Champion of the World….The multi-billion dollar Diet Industry.
+In one corner, we have the current undefeated Champeen of the World….The multi-billion dollar Diet Industry.

-In the blue corner, we have the 98 lb weakling known as… the Healthy Lifestyle
+In the other corner, we have this guy.
+Mr. Healthy Lifestyle

 - With billions and billions of book sales, video downloads and online subscription, the Diet Industry is like a cross between Mike Tyson, Muhammad Ali, Floyd Mayweather…with a big bucket of steroids and amphetamines thrown in for good measure.